Your Birth, Your Baby

 Birth and Bereavement Doula Services

 In 2010, I experienced the loss of my son who was stillborn at 39 weeks.
-Because of this, I chose to focus my doula training on knowing how to support other families who go through loss at any gestation.
-Support can be before, during or after the birth.
+Because of this, I chose to focus one of my doula trainings on knowing how to support other families who go through loss at any gestation.
+If you are a family going through the loss of your baby, support can be before, during or after the birth.
 This may be one of the most devastating times in your life and having the support of another mother who has also gone through it can be a great comfort.

 I believe the woman's body was built to birth babies.
 It is strong, capable, and powerful.
 It's when unnecessary medical interventions come into play that women often end up with a c-section.
 As your doula, I'm not here to take the place of your medical provider or give you medical advice.
 However, I can help you make informed decisions about the options given to you during your pregnancy and labor.

-Service are provided at North Fulton, Northside Forsyth, Northside Atlanta, Piedmont, WellStar, Atlanta Medical Center, Dekalb Medical Center and Emory hospitals.
+Service are provided at North Fulton, Northside Forsyth, Northside Atlanta, Piedmont, WellStar, Dekalb Medical Center and Emory hospitals.

-•Free phone interview to discuss what you're looking for and determine if we are a good fit for each other.
+•Free in person or phone interview to discuss what you're looking for and determine if we are a good fit for each other.

 •Phone and email support throughout pregnancy to answer any questions you may have.